open-telemetry/oteps/text/profiles/0212-profiling-vision.md

 - This [long-standing issue](https://github.com/open-telemetry/oteps/issues/139)
   created in October 2020
-- A conversation about priorities at the in-person OTEL meeting at Kubecon EU 2022
+- A conversation about priorities at the in-person OpenTelemetry meeting at Kubecon EU 2022
 - Increasing community interest in profiling as an observability signal alongside logs, metrics, and traces